famedly/axum-opentelemetry-middleware/README.md

-If you compile the open source software that we make available to develop your own mobile, desktop or embeddable application, and cause that application to connect to our servers for any purposes, you have to aggree to our Terms of Service.
+If you compile the open source software that we make available to develop your own mobile, desktop or embeddable application, and cause that application to connect to our servers for any purposes, you have to agree to our Terms of Service.
 In short, if you choose to connect to our servers, certain restrictions apply as follows: